Everest Rapid Expedition

 Day 6: Trek from Lobuche to Lobuche High Camp

 We trek from Lobuche to Lobuche High Camp, covering a distance of 5 km in 4-5 hours.
 The trail becomes more challenging, with steeper ascents and rocky terrain.
 As we climb higher, the landscape transforms into a barren, icy expanse.
 The high camp is located at an elevation of 5,250 meters, offering closer views of the towering peaks around us.
-We set up our tents and prepare for the summit attempt.
+We set up our tents and prepared for the summit attempt.
 The high altitude requires careful acclimatization and preparation.
 This camp serves as a strategic point for the final ascent, providing a stunning vantage point of the surrounding mountains.

 Day 7: Summit Day and Descent to Lobuche